pytorch/hub/nicolalandro_ntsnet-cub200_ntsnet.md

 ### Model Description
 This is a nts-net pretrained with CUB200 2011 dataset.
-A fine grane dataset of birds species.
+A fine graned dataset of birds species.

 ### References
 You can read the full paper at this [link](http://artelab.dista.uninsubria.it/res/research/papers/2019/2019-IVCNZ-Nawaz-Birds.pdf).